China blocks Technorati

 FURTHER UPDATE – it looks like a couple of sites are now reporting that Technorati is available once more in China – can anyone else confirm that?

-63 thoughts on “China blocks Technorati”
+63 responses to “China blocks Technorati”

 1. I live on Technorati.
 I’m an addict who visits it 20 times a day!
 I can access it via a proxy, but that’s a pain.
 I guess I’ll be using Feedster or Icerocket now.
 It’s just that Technorati just has that brand – somehow more attractive than the others!